I like smart women who can laugh at my bad jokes, especially if they can tell a dorkier one.

 Also being a native of southern California, I can make pretty tasty Mexican food and I'm currently working on my sushi skills.

 Really enjoying embracing the whisky culture here.
-Me and my office mates all joined the Edinburgh Uni Water of Life Society, and I love going to all the tastings and whisky festivals in town.
+Me and my office mates all joined the Edinburgh Uni Water of Life Society, and I love going to all the tastings in town.

-My all time favorite TV show is probably The West Wing, closely followed by Lost, but really I watch a lot of things.
+My all time favorite TV show is probably The West Wing, but really I watch a lot of things.
 My current favorites are probably Game of Thrones, Jessica Jones, iZombie, The Americans, The Last Kingdom & Doctor Who.
 Also, my life's ambition is to someday somehow be a panelist on QI.

 Books: Sadly I don't have anywhere near enough time to read these days, but the last few things I read were The Martian, Anansi Boys, & a Tale of Two Cities (for the 3rd time).
-I enjoyed all of them immensely.
 I'm also currently on a bit of a Shakespeare binge, and I have a crippling Wikipedia addiction.

 Music: varies wildly but this week I seem to be listening to a lot of bluegrass, mo-town, the proclaimers, and Bowie.
 I did get to see Mumford & Sons in Glasgow a few months ago and it was one of my favorite experiences ever.